 Saying No to MDMA and Alcohol

 MDMA and alcohol are a lethal combination.
+There are many known fatalities that have resulted from this combination.
 They represent an even higher risk owing to the settings under which they are often taken.
 Peer pressure and other social pressures may get a person started but over time, drug dependence forms.
 Taking control of the situation and arresting it before it unravels is the best way to tackle ecstasy and alcohol abuse.
 Seeking early intervention in the form of professional help may be the only thing that prevents some of the severe outcomes mentioned here from becoming a living nightmare.
 Living a drug-free life means never having to deal with these effects while looking forward to a long and healthy life.